bwhiting/tf-task-test/NOTES.md

 ## python
  - needed to update "runtime settings" in "Code" tab to reflect project setup by setting the handler to "main.handler". nb: important to "deploy" code to test these changes in situe
  - need improved testing hanlding + response
- - maybe slack integration on test or deploy failure

 # TODO